Guide for Sew-in with Lace Frontal Closure

 Part the hair in smaller sections vertically using a comb from the front of the head to the back.
 Make a cornrow and repeat the same process until you cover the whole head with cornrows.
 After that, sew down the ends of the cornrows.
 This is the parts that are left hanging down.
 Flip them and sew them to secure them and keep them out of the way.

-Braid the lace frontal closure
+Braid the closure

 Braiding down the hair on the closure is a trick that not so many people know about.
 We share this trick with you because it makes it easy to work with the lace frontal.
 Part the hair at the middle or side.
 Create two cornrows each running on the opposite side horizontally.
 Start from the braid closer to the part and let it run towards the ear on each side.

 Note: if the lace frontal is not long enough, you do not have to hold the ends together at the back of the head.
 Use a pin to secure each end of the braid wherever they reach on the sides of the head.
-Also, if you are working with a curly hair, you may skip braiding the lace frontal if you are not a pro because you may damage the curls.
+Also, if you are working with a curly hair, you may skip braiding the frontal if you are not a pro because you may damage the curls.

-Since you have positioned the lace frontal closure, the next step is to sew it down.
+Since you have positioned the closure, the next step is to sew it down.
 To begin the process, start by sewing the sides down.
 Start with one side then proceed.
 Take the edge of the frontal and sew it down behind the ear and make sure that you are attaching it to the cornrow.
 Take your needle with a thread on it.
 Tie the end of the thread so that it does not run through and fail to secure the lace frontal.
 Stitch through the lace and under the cornrow using the needle and pull the thread.

 After the sides are done, you can now proceed and stitch down the back of the frontal.
-Locate the part, at the top of your head where the frontal ends.
+Locate the part, at the top of your head where it ends.
 Sew in the lace the same way you did the sides.
 The only difference is that the stitched will be running horizontally this time.
 The stitches should be from ear to ear.
 Make the stitches tighter so that it can hold firmly to the cornrows.

 Sew in the extension on the other parts

-After sewing in the lace frontal closure, unpin the ends of the lace frontal’s braids if you went along with braiding and pinning the ends.
+After sewing in the lace frontal closure, unpin the ends of its braids if you went along with braiding and pinning the ends.
 Take your extensions and sew in the hair wefts.
 Sew them along the tracks starting from the back and coming to the front.
 Sew the wefts to and fro the sides as you make your way to the top.
 End the sew-in where you meet the lace frontal.
 Cut your thread and tie it down securely.

 Finishing the look